Grades 6–8

 ENGLISH 6

-Semester A – English 6 is divided into two main categories: Storytelling and Heroes.
+Semester A – English 6 covers two main categories: Storytelling and Heroes.
 Assignments include writing a narrative essay and completing a book report.

 Semester B – English 6 covers the main topics of Myth and Poetry.
 Student assignments include writing an original fairy tale and composing a poem.